German prosecutors charge ex-Audi boss with fraud over 'dieselgate' | DW | 31.07.2019

 Rupert Stadler, who ran Audi until 2018, was arrested last year for his involvement in the 'dieselgate scandal.'
 He faces three separate charges.

-Audi's ex-boss Rupert Stadler has been charged with fraud over the 'dieselgate' scandal.
+Former Audi Chief Executive Rupert Stadler was indicted Wednesday over his role in the 'dieselgate' emissions-cheating scandal.

-Prosecutors in Munich said on Wednesday the 56 year old, who was arrested last year for his connection to the scandal, faces charges of "fraud, indirect discrimination and false advertising."
+Prosecutors in Munich filed charges of "fraud, indirect discrimination and false advertising."

-It is alleged that Stadler was partly responsible for Audi's decision to sell diesel vehicles with illegally manipulated emission values, which allowed the company to cut costs, and seemingly keep to regulations on diesel emission.
+It is alleged that Stadler was partly responsible for Audi's decision to sell diesel vehicles with illegally-manipulated emission values, which allowed the company to cut costs, and seemingly adhere to regulators' tests.

 Regulations circumvented